Michele Biondi

-Casella family, originally from Ancona, settled in Fabriano between the end of 1903 and the early months of 1904.
-They specialized in portrait photography, enlargers, and reproductions of artworks.
+The Casella family, originally from Ancona, settled in Fabriano between 1903 and 1904.
+They specialized in portrait photography, enlargements, and reproductions of artworks.
 Over the years, they participated in numerous exhibitions and trade fairs, receiving prestigious awards that solidified their reputation and expanded their influence beyond regional boundaries.

 The research celebrates the work and vision of Casella photographers through a selection of unique photographs and artifacts from the family’s archive, driven by the desire to preserve this valuable photographic heritage for future generations.